zyf2008Neptune/CommonLibSSE-NG/README.md

 * `commonlibsse-ng-ae`: Supports AE executables (1.6.x) only.
 * `commonlibsse-ng-se`: Supports pre-AE executables (1.5.x) only.
 * `commonlibsse-ng-vr`: Supports VR only.
+* `commonlibsse-ng-prebuilt`: A prebuilt binary for CommonLibSSE NG, avoids the overhead of compiling it.
+Recommended to be used only with `x64-windows-static-md` triplet (or equivalent custom one), but can also be used with `x64-windows-static` (or custom equivalent).

 The runtime-specific ports will not attempt to dynamically lookup the version of Skyrim at runtime, and will enable access to reverse engineered content that is specific to that version of Skyrim and non-portable (i.e. it does not exist